awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-direct.md

 When updating a stack, AWS CloudFormation might interrupt resources or replace updated resources, depending on which properties you update\.
 For more information about resource update behaviors, see [Update behaviors of stack resources](using-cfn-updating-stacks-update-behaviors.md)\.

 **To update a AWS CloudFormation stack \(console\)**

+1. Sign in to the AWS Management Console and open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.

 1. In the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation), from the list of stacks, select the running stack that you want to update\.